 Does the company offer a rent to own option?

-This is particularly important for homeowners who have chosen to start off by renting a water softener.
-In these circumstances, what frequently occurs is that people don’t want to return to having hard water once they learn how much better soft water is—for cleaning, bathing, and more.
-You can make the transition (from having a water softener lease to owning the appliance) more straightforward with a rent-to-purchase arrangement.
+In these circumstances, what frequently occurs is that people don’t want to return to having hard water once they learn how much better soft water is — for cleaning, bathing, and more.

 Final Thoughts